-Band Director Academy: This professional development session for band directors is designed to enhance their ability to teach and conduct the music of Duke Ellington and other big band composers.
+Band Director Academy: This professional development session for band directors is designed to enhance their ability to teach jazz.
 Led by prominent jazz educators each summer, this companion program to EE integrates performance, history, pedagogy, and discussion into an intensive educational experience for band directors at all levels.

-artists.
-Jazz at Lincoln Center advances a unique vision for the continued development of the art of jazz by producing a year-round schedule of performance, education and broadcast events for audiences of all ages.
-These productions include concerts, national and international tours, residencies, yearly hall of fame inductions, weekly national radio and television programs, recordings, publications, an annual high school lazz band competition and festival, a band director academy, jazz appreciation curricula for students, music publishing, children's concerts, lectures, adult education courses, student and educator workshops and interactive websites.
+JAZZ AT LINCOLN CENTER is dedicated to inspiring and growing audiences for jazz.
+With the world-renowned Jazz at Lincoln Center Orchestra and a comprehensive array of guest artists, Jazz at Lincoln Center advances a unique vision for the continued development of the art of jazz by producing a year-round schedule of performance, education and broadcast events for audiences of all ages.
+These productions include concerts, national and international tours, residencies, yearly hall of fame inductions, weekly national radio and television programs, recordings, publications, an annual high school jazz band competition and festival, a band director academy, jazz appreciation curricula for students, music publishing, children's concerts, lectures, adult education courses, student and educator workshops and interactive websites.
 Under the leadership of Artistic Director Wynton Marsalis, Chairman Lisa Schiff and Executive Director Adrian Ellis, Jazz at Lincoln Center produces thousands of events each season in its home in New York City, Frederick P. Rose Hall, and around the world.
 For more information visit jalc.org.